21 SIS Epidemic Across a Dynamic Network

 21.1.1 Model Parameterization

 This example will start simple, with a formula that represents the network density and the level of concurrency (overlapping sexual partnerships) in the population.
 This is a dyad-dependent ERGM, since the probability of edge formation between any two nodes depends on the existence of edges between those nodes and other nodes.
 The concurrent term is defined as the number of nodes with at least two partners at any time.
 Following the notation of the tergm package, we specify this using a right-hand side (RHS) formula.
 In addition to concurrency, we will use a constraint on the degree distribution.
 This will cap the degree of any person at 3, with no nodes allowed to have 4 or more ongoing partnerships.
-This type of constraint could reflect a truncated sampling scheme for partnerships within a survey (e.g., persons only asked about their 3 most recent partners), or a model assumption about limits of human activity.
+This type of constraint could reflect a truncated sampling scheme for partnerships within a survey (e.g., respondents only asked about their 3 most recent partners), or a model assumption about limits of human activity.

 Code